y-chahbi/Inception/README.md

-stoping a container :: docker stop containerName starting a container :: docker start containerName seeing status of the status :: docker stats
+stoping a container :: docker stop containerName starting a container :: docker start containerName seeing status of the status :: docker stats removing images :: docker imgae rm image removing all the images :: docker imgae rm $(docker image ls -q) removing all the containers and stoping them :: docker container rm -f $(docker container ls -a -q)

+Docker Compose

+to run docker-compose.yml we use command :: docker-compose up